nand2mario/nand2mario.github.io/content/posts/quickusb.md

 ---
-title: "Making USB HID hosting easy for FPGA hobby projects"
+title: "Making USB HID hosting easy for FPGA projects"
 date: 2023-08-29T11:59:51+08:00
 draft: true
+sidebar: false
 ---

 A while ago I came across [hi631's work](https://qiita.com/hi631/items/4f263ca676e4be14b9f8) on adapting the very old ukp (USB keyboard processor) design to support USB gamepads on FPGAs.
 I ported that to [NESTang](https://github.com/nand2mario/nestang) and it worked well.
 Here I look at whether we can further extend it to support more devices, i.e. keyboards, mice and gamepads.